 As I analyzed one business and brand after another, I discovered most businesses have a rinse and repeat business model.
 Just as we are taught to get good grades, and go to a good college, in business we are also taught to NOT reinvent the wheel and simply do what works.
 As a result we have a lot cookie-cutter businesses.
 That's when we find ourselves in a saturated market, where trends quickly turn to fads and you guessed it, making money becomes extremely difficult!

 For me, trying to wear someone else's shoes (or reinvent some industry leaders business model) was all a big hoax to keep us playing follow-the-leader.
 If you have credit card debt, have worn a lot of different hats in your career, and are actively looking to shake up the norm that leads me to believe that you are a tastemaker, a rebel, or a visionary.

 I discovered I was all three.
 Being a tastemaker, rebel, or a visionary might not be the get-rich-quick guide that all those other marketing experts are using to promote their businesses, but it does produce everlasting results, dissipates the boredom and lack of creativity that many seasoned business owners are feeling today, AND it removes all the competition.

 But the BEST part of playing by your own rules is the entrepreneur's roller coaster ride subsides, extreme creativity sets it, and all of a sudden it's time to play BIG.
 What feels uncomfortable and scary at first becomes exciting and extremely motivating.
 When you're motivated to succeed watch out, that's when the money flows like water.

 It only took me four businesses and 17 years to learn all of this.
-Today I've made it my business to help boutique brands shorten the learning curve to successfully curating and launching a designer brand by helping them discover their cause and become a marketing genius.
+Today I've made it my business to help change makers shorten the learning curve to successfully curating and scaling a business online.♥